 It’s going to take time, effort, and money.

-If you are looking for a get rich quick scheme, this ain’t the guide for you.
+If you are looking for a get-rich-quick scheme, this isn’t the guide for you.

 But, if you want a business that is rewarding, satisfying, and ultimately a lot of fun, owning a gym business could be your next logical career move.

-Personal trainers are usually employed by gyms or pay rent to work in gyms.
+Gyms usually employ personal trainers or pay rent to work in gyms.

-Some train their clients in their homes or local parks or green spaces.
+Some train their clients in their homes, local parks, or green spaces.

-While there is nothing wrong with any of these options, owning a gym provides some advantages and benefits, especially compared to working for someone else.
+While there is nothing wrong with these options, owning a gym provides some advantages and benefits, especially compared to working for someone else.